 Current Conversations, Ancient Faith Would you like to talk about today’s issues through a biblical and historical (Free Methodist) lens?
 Join us for this new discussion- oriented ABF.
 In the first year, expect topics around social issues, justice, race, gender identity, women in leadership, church and state, parenting concerns, and technology challenges.
 Many of these issues and more can be found at https://freemethodistconversations.com/.
 To quote the Free Methodist Church’s website, these conversations “are intended to be open and respectful discussions on various present-day topics.
 Our intention is not to limit discussion but to elevate it by assuring that God’s love and respect is always expressed.”
 This new ABF also intends to take the conversation into action with monthly service events and other community activities.
 Discussion is led by a variety of women and men in our church.
 For more information, contact Sarah Beth Baldwin, Jason Johnston, or Amanda Reifsnyder, facilitators for this ABF.
 Meeting in person, Room B102.

 Explorers From Charlie Brown to the Psalms, from Mr. Holland’s Opus to the letters of Paul, from To Kill a Mockingbird to the stoning of the adulterous woman: The Explorers is the intersection of culture and the Bible.
 We look at what our culture is saying—through film, TV, TedTalks, and more—and discuss how the culture is addressing the issues of life compared with how the Bible and Christian tradition speak into those same issues.
 Led by the attendees of the class.
-Zoom only at present – click here to join!
+Zoom friendly – click here.
+Meeting on campus, Room B103.

 Homebuilders The vision of the Homebuilders ABF is to study how God’s Word speaks practically to present-day families.
 Each week the class begins with fellowship over breakfast, followed by a time of prayer.
 The study portion of class alternates between Bible book studies and topical studies.
 The class hosts monthly fellowship opportunities for members and their families to get together.
 Ben Riffell leads this ABF, which meets in person in Room B200-201.

 Layman’s Class Layman’s ABF is attended by singles and marrieds in age ranges from the 20’s to the 80’s.
 Our study is interactive, with a focus on what the Scriptures have to say to Christians living in a world that looks more and more like it must have looked in the first century.
 Coffee is always available and heavily partaken of.
 Food and snacks, rarely.
 Teaching responsibilities are shared among Matt Kinnell, John Swaim, and Larry Winkleman.
-In-person only, (Sanctuary)
+Meeting in WFMC sanctuary currently.